AnujanMath/cargoshortener/README.md

 This project uses time hashing to avoid collisions of shortened URL's and goroutines in order to ping and validate the generated URL's are working correctly.

-I built this project to familiarize myself with Go and dockerization.
+I built this project to familiarize myself with Go and containerization.
 I learned a great deal about routing in Go and necessary steps in deploying a web app.

 ## Usage